hmlr-lab/NumLog-NumericalReasoning/README.md

-# NumLog : A Numerical Reasoning using Logic Programming
+# NumLog : A Numerical Reasoning using ILP
-The learning methodology for learning a range from numerical values <br>
+The learning methodology for numerical anaylsis <br>
 Author:  Daniel Cyrus